Understanding Autism for Adults

 Social Interaction Challenges

-Moreover, autistic individuals may struggle with understanding social norms, which can lead to awkward situations.
-For instance, they might not realize they are speaking too loudly or too softly in a conversation, or they may have a tendency to dominate discussions without realizing it.
+Autistic adults may also struggle with understanding social norms.
+For example, they might not realize they are speaking too loudly or too softly.
+They may tend to dominate discussions without realizing it.
 Their responses to jokes or sarcasm can also be literal, causing confusion in social situations.

 Communication Differences

 Communication challenges are often subtle but impactful.
-Adults with autism may articulate their thoughts clearly, but they can have difficulty understanding the nuances of language.
-This includes challenges with idioms, metaphors, or abstract concepts, which can create barriers during conversations.
+Adults with autism may articulate their thoughts clearly but have difficulty understanding the nuances of language.
+Common challenges include:

 Repetitive Behaviors and Routines